hovey/pyschool/zfolder/doc/learn.md

 ├── tests/
 │   └── test_zalculator.py # tests the zmath package
-├── .gitignore # marks setup.py objects as not for repo ├── LICENSE
+├── .gitignore # marks setup.py objects as not for repo ├── env_create.sh # creates the zmath conda environment
+├── LICENSE
 ├── README.md
-├── setup.sh # creates the zmath conda environment
 ├── setup.py
 │
-│   # non-repo items, which will appear upon building a deployment # ├── build/ # a setup.py target, not for repo, subject to .gitignore └── dist/ # a setup.py target, not for repo, subject to .gitignore └── zmath.egg-info/ # a setup.py target, not for repo, subject to .gitignore
+│   # non-repo items, which will appear upon building a client deployment # ├── build/ # a setup.py target, not for repo, subject to .gitignore ├── dist/ # a setup.py target, not for repo, subject to .gitignore │
+│   # non-repo items, which will appear upon building a developer or client deployment # └── zmath.egg-info/ # a setup.py target, not for repo, subject to .gitignore
 ```